 - P1.
-To provide students with experiences and relevant information on career fields and vocations that offer opportunities for job placement. - P2.
-To assist students in setting short- and long-range goals that will lead to viable career paths. - P3.
-To assist students in choosing academic pathways and vocational training programs suited to the labor market, as well as to the student's interests, capabilities, and career goals.
+To provide students with relevant information and experiences in high-demand and high-growth career technical areas that offer opportunities for job placement. - P2.
+To assist students in setting short- and long-range goals that will lead to viable career paths and/or postsecondary education. - P3.
+To assist students in choosing academic pathways and career technical training programs suited to the labor market, as well as to the student's interests, capabilities, and career goals.